MicroPhase/fpga-docs/DEV_BOARD/Z7NANO/Z7NANO Reference Manual_ES1_240908.md

 ## ○Reset

-​	We provide a key (K1) which can be used as a 'reset' signal for designs running on FPGA
+​	We provide a key (K1) which can be used as a 'reset' signal for designs running on FPGA.

 ## ○Micro SD